qqrm/rust-hh-feed/docs/README.md

 1. **hh_feed module**
    - Queries the hh.ru API with the search term `Rust`.
-   - Selects vacancies where "Rust" appears in the title or main requirements.
+   - Selects vacancies where "Rust" appears in the title.
    - Extracts contact details and a job link when possible.
 2. **Telegram module**
    - Uses the Bot API to send messages.